cybertrol-engineering/CE.PalletWorks.Documentation/docs/adminsetup.md

 ![](images/productionline-index.jpg)

-Start by hitting "Add Production Line" to set up a line to run Orders on.
+Start by clicking "Add Production Line" to set up a line to run Orders on.

 ![](images/productionline-add.jpg)